 Indians refer to their gods as “deva” and “devi”.
 The former is masculine (gods) while the later is feminine (goddesses).
 All Hindus believe in the concept of the sacred Trimurti; Lord Brahma is the creator; Lord Vishnu is the sustainer; Lord Shiva is the destroyer.
 The four distinctive sects in Hinduism are:

 The followers of this sect are referred to as Shaivas.
 They worship Lord Shiva together with all his incarnations.
 The Shaivas believe that Shiva is the creator, sustainer, revealer, concealer, and destroyer of the entire universe.
-There are a number of sub-sects under Shaivism.
+There are several sub-sects under Shaivism.

 The followers of this sect are referred to as Vaishnavas.
 They worship Lord Vishnu, all his ten incarnations, as well as the Vishvaroopa.
 The Vaishnavas believe that Lord Vishnu is the creator, destroyer, sustainer, revealer, and concealer of the universe.
 Similar to Shaivism, Vaishnavism also has several sub-sects.

-3. The ShaktiThe followers of this sect are known as Saktas; they believe in the divine feminine energy.
-Saktas literally translates to worshippers of the mother goddess.
-The Saktas believe that Shakti is the consort of Lord Shiva and they control the universe together.
+The followers of the Shakti sect are known as Saktas; they believe in the divine feminine energy.
+Saktas translates to worshippers of the mother goddess.
+The Saktas believe that Shakti is the consort of Lord Shiva, and they control the universe together.

-4. Smarta SampradayaThe orthodox sect has followers from the Hindu Brahmin families that consider the Hindu scriptures to be the most authoritative texts of Hinduism.
+The Smarta Sampradaya orthodox sect has followers from the Hindu Brahmin families that consider the Hindu scriptures to be the most authoritative texts of Hinduism.
 Since they believe in the Smrtis (the scriptures), the followers are referred to as the Smartas.

-The goals of human lifeIn Hinduism, there are 4 goals for human life that a believer is supposed to attain through his actions while they are alive.
-A person is expected to fulfill all these goals in order to lead a fruitful life and to get free from the cycle of reincarnation.
+In Hinduism, there are four goals for human life that a believer can attain through his actions while they are alive.
+A person is expected to fulfill all these goals to lead a fruitful life and to get free from the cycle of reincarnation.

 Dharma relates to a person’s religious duties.
 This goal refers to the life code that involves respecting one’s elders and marriage.

 Artha relates to a person’s prosperity.
 This second goal represents the pursuit of wealth and material gains by lawful means.

 This goal gives a person the chance to reincarnate to a higher level through good and pure acts.
 Karma relates to the pleasures we give ourselves and how they affect our afterlife.

-4. MokshaMoksa translates to spiritual liberation.
-This refers to the final release of the soul from the cycle of reincarnation.
+Moksha translates to spiritual liberation.
+It’s referring to the final release of the soul from the cycle of reincarnation

-ReincarnationHindus believe that the soul is an eternal entity and exists through multiple lifetimes.
+Hindus believe that the soul is an eternal entity and exists through multiple lifetimes.
 The soul gets into a new creature after the previous body dies; it may be reborn as a person, an animal, or sprout as a plant.
 They do believe that everything that is living has a soul.

 - The path of knowledge